postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team.md

 In a workspace, select **Invite** in the upper-right corner.
 Enter the name or email of the individuals you'd like to add to the workspace, then **Send Invitations**.

+> Inviting users to a workspace will add them to your Postman team if they are not already members.

 <img alt="Invite users to workspace" src="https://assets.postman.com/postman-docs/invite-users-to-workspace.jpg" width="500px"/>

-> Inviting users to a workspace will add them to your Postman team if they are not already members.
+> You can also invite individuals to a workspace by navigating to the workspace **Overview** tab, then **Sharing** in the lower-right corner.

 ### Canceling invitations